special culture

 © Anastasia Samoylova

-In 1978 a vicious studio fire led the artist Tina Girouard to move from New York City, where she had been ensconced in the downtown art scene for a decade, back to Louisiana, the state where she was born in 1946.
-As devastating as the fire was, her pivot home was not a defeat.
-Girouard, who died in 2020 at the age of 73, was constantly in a state of return—both physically and in broader, more philosophical ways.
-Crossing time and geographies was a key preoccupation of her multidisciplinary practice.
+In 1978, a ferocious blaze at a studio compelled artist Tina Girouard to relocate from New York City, where she had been a fixture in the downtown art milieu for ten years, back to Louisiana, the state where she originated in 1946.
+Despite the destruction caused by the fire, her return home was not akin to surrender.
+Girouard, who passed away in 2020 at the age of 73, was perpetually in a cycle of returning—both in the physical sense and in more expansive, philosophical contexts.
+Traversing eras and locations was a central focus of her multifaceted creative endeavor.

-“This relationship to place, which is not one of permanence but of coming back and leaving, is so ingrained in Tina’s story,” says Andrea Andersson, the founding director and chief curator at the Rivers Institute, a New Orleans–based arts nonprofit.
-Rivers worked closely with Girouard’s estate and the Center for Art, Research, and Alliances (CARA) to organize the retrospective “Tina Girouard: Sign-In,” now on view at CARA’s space in New York City after a run at the Ogden Museum of Southern Art in New Orleans.
+“This connection to place, which does not imply permanence but rather recurrent departure and return, is deeply woven into Tina’s narrative,” remarks Andrea Andersson, the inaugural director and lead curator at the Rivers Institute, a New Orleans–rooted arts nonprofit.
+Rivers collaborated extensively with Girouard’s estate and the Center for Art, Research, and Alliances (CARA) to curate the retrospective “Tina Girouard: Sign-In,” presently showcased at CARA’s venue in New York City following its presentation at the Ogden Museum of Southern Art in New Orleans.

 Installation view of “Tina Girouard: Sign-In” at the Center for Art, Research and Alliances (CARA), New York, 2024.

 Photo: Kris Graves.
-Tina Girouard Art © The Estate of Tina Girouard / Artists Rights Society (ARS), New York.
+Tina Girouard Artwork © The Estate of Tina Girouard / Artists Rights Society (ARS), New York.

 Sabine Mirlesse: Voyant